hsyver/TODA-BERT/README.md

 ## Fine-tuning
 The provided fine-tuning code assumes data is in .csv format with the fields *utterance*, *DAs*, and *actor*.

-Fine-tuning with the TODA-BERT-add architecture:
+Fine-tuning with the TODA-BERT-add architecture (Fig. 1):
 ```shell
 python toda-bert_finetune.py
   --output_dir=/path/to/output_dir